 Delegated Staking: Token holders who do not wish to run a validator node can delegate their SOL tokens to a validator.
-In return, delegators share the rewards earned by the validators.
-This is intended to encourage widespread participation in securing the network and ensures decentralization.
+In return, delegators share in the rewards earned by the validators.
+This encourages widespread participation in securing the network and ensures decentralization.